mhasanmhasan/from-bash-to-go-part-ii/README.md

 # Getting more practical

 Having done the obligatory hello (world) example let's turn to something more practical.
 We'll write a CLI tool to count duplicate lines in input.
-To be able to change the input we create a counter type with the `input` field of the familiar `io.Reader` type
+To be able to change the input we create a type called `counter` with the `input` field of the familiar `io.Reader` type

 ```go
 // count/1/count.go